 How do we protect the environment while meeting current and future energy needs?
 What are the most efficient and cost-effective ways to do this?
 Our optimization and modeling work helps facilitate the energy transition, giving policymakers, regulators, and industry stakeholders the tools to help make better, more informed decisions on how best to integrate renewables, including solar, wind, and hydro, while also incorporating technologies like carbon capture and sequestration where necessary.

-Currently, our team is working full-steam on the GRACE project.
-We are developing a new approach to use renewable energy through the efficient scheduling of electric power plants and batteries.
+We have developed the GRACE Energy Management System.
+A new approach to using renewable energy by efficiently scheduling electric power plants and batteries.
 See this video for a friendly introduction to the problem we are tackling and this video describing the five components of our approach.

 Decarbonization of the Electric Power System